 Avoid boredom: Mental stimulation is the panacea for boredom.
 Allow your kitty to benefit from expressing her normal behaviors like pouncing, hunting, and stalking.
 This has the capacity to ease frustration, which happens to be one of the factors that contribute to feline depression.
 Now the question is, how do you engage your kitty’s mind?

 - Play – Dedicate five to ten minutes intermittently on a daily basis to engage your feline companion in a game.
 Get your furry friend swatting and swiping with games like a toy wing-on-a-string trigger.
 Don’t push the cat at the initial stage; you should try to be satisfied with small contributions like a lazy flick of her paw and then, you can build on that.
+For more options, check out our detailed review of cat toys.

 - Mimic hunting activities – Hide some yummy treats around the home, and let the cat know where to find the first one, and lavish it with praises when she eats it.
 Lure it to the next one, and repeat the process; soon, it will be the one sniffing out the rest.
 Mimicking their natural hunting skills is great for a kitty’s mental health.